FlorianSoler/Pipotron/README.md

 # How to use me ?
- Juste compile the "main.java" with `javac` or using Visual Studio Code
+ Just compile the "main.java" with `javac` or using Visual Studio Code

 # Sujet : Pipotron - Programme de génération de phrases
 ## Partie I - Pipotron